 Size Is Essential

-An essential part of choosing a hot tub is being assured what size will fit in the place you intend setting it up in.
+An essential part of choosing a hot tub is being assured what size will fit in the place you intend of setting it up at.
 Size will always be a lot more important than, for example, the type of use you are going to give to the product.
 Consider how tall you are and how many people you want to use it with.
 The bigger and larger the product is, the more features it will have, and the broader the range of uses it will offer.